 - Form 26AS: Consolidated tax credit statement showing all TDS, advance tax, and self-assessment tax paid against your PAN

-- Advance Tax: Tax paid in instalments during the financial year when TDS alone does not cover the full liability
+- Advance Tax: Tax paid in installments during the financial year when TDS alone doesn't cover the full liability